 - Chlorination for inactivation of bacteria/ disease causing organisms.

-- For better dental health and to protect teeth from cavities
+- Fluoride addition for better dental health and to protect teeth from cavities

 The water is then supplied through the pipes, buried 10 feet below to prevent freezing in winter.
 The old ductile iron pipes (DIP) forming the water mains, running mostly below the municipal roads, are now being replaced with polyethylene encased DIP, which has a lifespan of up to 100 years.